openworm/openworm_docs/Movement/Data/MRC_HDF5/worm_structure_documentation.md

     worm.morphology.area
 ````

-- a size indication that is not a terminal property indicates that a structure array, For example:
+- a size indication [n x m] that is attached to a name which has child properties indicates that the entry is a structure array, For example:

 ````
 - locomotion: